WhichPodcast Research · Updated 30 June 2026

 Some genres are dramatically longer than others

-One bar per Apple-Podcasts category with at least 200 episodes in our index.
-Bar width = median minutes.
+One bar per Apple-Podcasts category with at least 30 shows in our index.
+Bar width = the median show's average episode length.

 Longest-running genres